-Human Peripheral Blood Mononuclear Cells (PBMCs) consisting of lymphocytes and monocytes, are differentially stimulated to secrete a number of cytokines as a result of a receptor mediated cascade based on the cell type and the stimuli.
+Human peripheral blood mononuclear cells (PBMCs) are differentially stimulated to secrete a number of cytokines as a result of a receptor mediated cascade based on the cell type and the stimuli.
 The response of this diverse group of cells to different stimuli offers insights into their role in disease and the development of treatment modalities.

-PBMCs are peripheral blood cells that have a round nucleus.
-These cells consist of lymphocytes (T-, B-, and NK-cells) as well as monocytes.
+PBMCs are peripheral blood cells that have a round nucleus.1 These cells consist of lymphocytes (T-, B-, and NK-cells) as well as monocytes.
 Other peripheral blood cells either have no nuclei (erythrocytes and platelets) or have multi-lobed nuclei (neutrophils, basophils, and eosinophils).
-In humans, lymphocytes make up the majority of the PBMC population, followed by monocytes, and only a small percentage of dendritic cells.
+In humans, lymphocytes make up the majority of the PBMC population, followed by monocytes, and only a small percentage of dendritic cells.2

 Figure 1.
 Schematic of signal cascade for stimulation of IL-2 and INF-γ secretion.